ombhilare999/Microchip-Discovery-kit/README.md

 # Project Repository

+- For linux installation of Libero and other toolchain please refer: [linux_installation.pdf](assets/linux_installation.pdf)

 This repository contains four main directories, each focusing on different aspects of the Microchip Discovery kit and its interfaces.
 Below are brief descriptions of each folder:

 ## Directories